Sale Save 50% for 3 months | Power your business with QuickBooks Claim nowBuy now

 As a business owner, you have the authority to set the terms and conditions for payments.
 Whether you’re a freelancer or a sole trader, setting invoice payment terms should be done in a way that best serves your business operations.
 For many small business owners, having invoices due upon receipt is the best way to ensure they receive payment in a timely manner.

-When is due upon receipt used on invoices?
+When to use due upon receipt invoicing?

 In general, due upon receipt invoicing is reserved for new clients or clients who need one-off projects.
 That way, you can wrap things up as quickly as possible in one clean transaction.